 Entry to the HST Programme is once a year, in July.
+Trainees in the majority of circumstances enter year one of the programme.

-Trainees enter the programme at year one.
-Recognition of prior learning is not possible.
-Trainees must complete all years and requirements of the programme in order to be awarded a Certificate of Successful Completion of Specialist Training (CSCST).
+Recognition of prior learning, in most cases, is not possible.
+Trainees must complete all years and requirements of each programme in order to be awarded a Certificate of Successful Completion of Specialist Training (CSCST).